S&P 500 erases early losses to end flat; energy, tech up

 Greece unnerved investors after the government brought a presidential vote forward in a political gamble that raised uncertainty over the country's transition out of its bailout.

-The S&P energy index .SPNY ended up 0.9 percent after losing 3.9 percent on Monday.
+The S&P energy index ended up 0.9 percent after losing 3.9 percent on Monday.

 Adding to the cautious tone was uncertainty over whether the U.S. Federal Reserve will change its pledge to keep rates near zero for a "considerable time" when policymakers meet next week.

-The S&P telecom index .SPLRCL lost 3.2 percent while Verizon shares fell 4 percent to $46.92.
+The S&P telecom index lost 3.2 percent while Verizon shares fell 4 percent to $46.92.

 About 7.3 billion shares changed hands on U.S. exchanges, above the 6.5 billion average this month, according to BATS Global Markets.